Genetic history of North Africa

-The genetic history of North Africa has been heavily influenced by geography.
-The Sahara desert to the south and the Mediterranean Sea to the North were important barriers to gene flow from sub-Saharan Africa and Europe in prehistoric times.
-However, North Africa is connected to Western Asia via the Isthmus of Suez and the Sinai peninsula, while at the Straits of Gibraltar North Africa and Europe are separated by only 15 km, similarly Malta, Sicily and Crete are close to the coasts of North Africa.
+The genetic history of North Africa encompasses the genetic history of the people of North Africa.
+The most important source of gene flow to North Africa from the Neolithic Era onwards was from Western Asia, while the Sahara desert to the south and the Mediterranean Sea to the north were also important barriers to gene flow from sub-Saharan Africa and parts of Europe in prehistory.
+However, North Africa is connected to Western Asia via the Isthmus of Suez and the Sinai peninsula, while at the Straits of Gibraltar, North Africa and Europe are separated by only 15 km, similarly Malta, Sicily, Canary Islands, Lampedusa and Crete are close to the coasts of North Africa, with the indigenous Guanche people of the Canary Islands being Berber.

-Although North Africa has experienced gene flows from the surrounding regions, it has also experienced long periods of genetic isolation, allowing a distinctive genetic "Berber marker" to evolve in the native Berber people, as well as the "Coptic marker" among Egyptian Copts.
-Today, this genetic "Berber marker" is consistently found in the regions and populations that still predominantly speak the Berber languages, as well as in the Atlantic Canary Islands.
-Similarly, the "Coptic marker" is found among Egyptians, particularly Coptic Christians in Egypt.
-A recent genetic study showed that modern North Africans retain a significant genetic component from Paleolithic North Africans of the Iberomaurusian period.
+North Africa is a genetically heterogenous and diverse region, and is characterized by its diverse ethnic groups, the main ones being Arabs, Berbers and Copts (in Egypt).
+North African populations show a complex and heterogeneous genetic structure that has been described as an amalgam of at least four different ancestral components from the Middle East, sub-Saharan Africa, Europe and also indigenous North Africans who are genetically distinct from these three.
+Although North Africa has experienced gene flows from the surrounding regions, it has also experienced long periods of genetic isolation.
+Some genetic studies have been criticised for their interpretation and categorisation of African genetic data.

 Current scientific debate is concerned with determining the relative contributions of different periods of gene flow to the current gene pool of North Africans.
 Anatomically modern humans are known to have been present in North Africa during the Middle Paleolithic (300,000 years ago), as attested by the by Jebel Irhoud 1.
-Without morphological discontinuity, the Aterian was succeeded by the Iberomaurusian industry, whose lithic assemblages bore close relations with the Cro-Magnon cultures of Europe and Western Asia, rather than to the cultures of sub-Saharan Africa or the Horn of Africa.
-The Iberomaurusian industry was succeeded by the heavily West Asian influenced Capsian industry (8000 BCE to 2700 BCE) in the eastern part of North Africa (Egypt, Libya, Tunisia, eastern Algeria, Malta).
+Without morphological discontinuity, the Aterian was succeeded by the Iberomaurusian industry, whose lithic assemblages bore close relations with the Cro-Magnon cultures of Europe and Western Asia, rather than to the contemporary cultures of sub-Saharan Africa or the Horn of Africa.
+The Iberomaurusian industry was succeeded by the heavily West Asian influenced Capsian industry (8000 BC to 2700 BC) in the eastern part of North Africa (Egypt, Libya, Tunisia, eastern Algeria and Malta).